-618.3 INMATES REPORTING DISCRIMINATION
+618.3 INCARCERATED PERSONS REPORTING DISCRIMINATION

-Inmates who wish to report an allegation of discrimination may communicate with facility management by way of the following:
+Incarcerated persons who wish to report an allegation of discrimination may communicate with facility management in any way, including:

-- (a) Inmate Grievance Form provided by the facility staff - (b) Confidential correspondence addressed to the Jail Commander or Sheriff or other government official, including the courts or legal representative - (c) Verbally to any supervisor or other staff member of this facility
+- (a) Confidential correspondence addressed to the Jail Commander or the Sheriff or other government official, including the courts or legal representative. - (b) Verbally to any supervisor or other staff member of this facility.